Using Fetch 5 at the University of Delaware (Macintosh)

 If you see a message box that says: " 'Fetch_5.dmg' may contain an application," click Open.

 When the files have uncompressed, you should see a disk image icon for Fetch.

 - The folder contains the icon for the Fetch program and some additional files.
 Drag the Fetch icon to your Applications folder.

 (Note: If you are upgrading from Fetch 4, Fetch 5 will automatically read your Fetch 4 preferences and shortcuts when you first run it, and any saved Fetch documents will work with Fetch 5.
 You can continue to keep and use Fetch 4 on our hard drive if you wish.)

-The first time you run Fetch, you will need the serial number information located on the UD Fetch Registration & Key page.
+The first time you run Fetch, you will need the registration information from the UDeploy Web page that was displayed in step 1.

 - You can now eject the Fetch disk image from your desktop or hard drive by right-clicking (or hold the control key and click if you have a one-button mouse) on the disk image and selecting Eject from the pop-out menu.

 You can proceed with the Starting Fetch 5 directions below, beginning at step 2, using the New Connection window.